tradingstrategy-ai/docs/source/glossary.rst

         Time in Market can be also percents expressing how long the strategy hold any position open vs. just having cash.
 For example 30% Time in Market means that the strategy hold the underlying assets for 30% of its life time, and was all cash 70% of the time.

+        Usually Time in Market also correlates with the position count: if the time in market is low, it means strategy is opening positions less frequently.

         See also

         - :term:`Trading strategy`